v0.9.4

 This method allows iterating a stream.
 For each chunk in the stream the fn function will be called.

-If the fn function returns a promise - that promise will be await
+If the fn function returns a promise - that promise will be awaited.

 In either case the stream will be destroyed.